temperance hall

 Repurposing of this Grade II listed building will create a new arts facility for the community and support local creative businesses as part of the regeneration of our historic town centre.

-We will be restoring and repurposing Temperance Hall to create a new community printworks which is set to open in summer 2025.
+We are restoring and repurposing Temperance Hall to create a new community printworks which is set to open in 2025.
 This will include providing an exhibition space, print and design workspaces, and a well-equipped workshop with traditional printing presses that will host an exciting programme of courses.

 By re-inventing Temperance Hall, we want to help restore Haverfordwest as a vibrant and exciting place to live, work and visit.
 Similar community printworks established in other towns have quickly become successful centres for fun and accessible art making for everyone who wants to have a go, as well as providing access to specialist equipment for professional printmakers.